Legend409/Legend409/README.md

 - 👀 I’m interested in music##
 -Musical Invention is a collaborative platform where we experiment with different genres, instruments, and production techniques.
 Our goal is to push the boundaries of music and create unique sounds that resonate with listeners.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...to code
 - 💞️ I’m looking to collaborate on us

 - Features